-Columbia University's Implementation Plan and all supporting documentation are made available on the Community Services Webpage at http://manhattanville.columbia.edu/community/benefits-and-amenities.
+Columbia University's Implementation Plan and all supporting documentation are made available on the Columbia Neighbors Webpage at https://neighbors.columbia.edu/content/community-commitments.

-Manhattanville in West Harlem Implementation Plan Report October 15, 2018 Submission
+Manhattanville in West Harlem Implementation Plan Report October 15, 2021 Submission

-EOC Checklist for Obligation 5.05(b)(i):

-Please check to verify EOC items submitted for review.
+EOC Checklist for Obligation 5.05(b)(i): Please check to verify EOC items submitted for review.
 1. Copies of CU agreements with HPD or the owners of the Four Lots regarding the development of replacement and additional affordable housing units 2.
 Copies of Temporary Certificates of Occupancy upon completion of the units 3.
 Link to webpage with information on construction project, containing list of community meetings attended 4.
 Link to webpage with copies of bi-weekly construction updates, when available 5.
-Copies of relevant public notifications regarding tenant relocation

-Monitor's Notes / Comments:

-Status: Please check to indicate the status of Obligation 5.05(b)(i):
+Copies of relevant public notifications regarding tenant relocation Monitor's Notes / Comments: Status: Please check to indicate the status of Obligation 5.05(b)(i): In Compliance In Progress Not In Compliance Not Triggered

-☐ In Compliance

-☐ In Progress

-☐ Not In Compliance

-□ Not Triggered